-College admission reps have seen it all, from inspiring personal essays to disappointing—and all too common—application mistakes.
+College admission representatives have seen it all, from inspiring personal essays to disappointing—and all too common—application mistakes.
+And because they’ve seen it all, means they have that knowledge at their disposal to aid future students in perfecting their college applications.
+While needing the “perfect” application may seem daunting and unrealistic, this is when you want to be as close to perfect as you can possible get.
 Lucky for you, one of those same admission VIPs is here to warn you of which mistakes to avoid on your college applications!
 So take heed, follow his advice, and don't let your college application fall victim to one of these common errors.

 1. Waiting until the last minute